-We understand how important it is to stay connected to each other and the outdoors, so we’ve developed some resources to help you find easy ways to experience nature while following the appropriate guidelines to protect personal and environmental health.
-Here are some lessons and activities to help you connect to nature from your own back yard or even from inside your own home.
+We understand how important it is to stay connected to each other and the outdoors, so we’ve developed some resources to help you find easy ways to experience nature.
+Here are some lessons and activities to help you connect to nature no matter where you are.

 Connecting to Nature Video Archive